grafana/grafana/contribute/merge-pull-request.md

 ### Status checks

-To be able to merge a pull request all of its required status checks needs to pass including a review approval.
+Before you can merge a pull request, it must have a review approval, and all the required status checks must pass.

 ### Format the pull request title

-Make sure that the pull request title is properly formatted according to `<Area>: <Summary>` and try to make the summary short and understandable for the community as a whole.
+The pull request title should be formatted according to `<Area>: <Summary>`.
+Keep the summary short and understandable for the community as a whole.

 All commits in a pull request are squashed when merged and the pull request title will be the default subject line of the squashed commit message.
 It's also used for [changelog/release notes](#include-in-changelog-and-release-notes).